TokTok/spec/spec.md

 # Messenger.txt

 Messenger is the module at the top of all the other modules.
-It sits on top of friend_connection in the hierarchy of toxcore.
+It sits on top of `friend_connection` in the hierarchy of toxcore.

-Messenger takes care of sending and receiving messages using the connection provided by friend_connection.
+Messenger takes care of sending and receiving messages using the connection provided by `friend_connection`.
 The module provides a way for friends to connect and makes it usable as an instant messenger.
 For example, Messenger lets users set a nickname and status message which it then transmits to friends when they are online.
-It also allows users to send messages to friends and builds an instant messenging system on top of the lower level friend_connection module.
+It also allows users to send messages to friends and builds an instant messenging system on top of the lower level `friend_connection` module.

 Messenger offers two methods to add a friend.
 The first way is to add a friend with only their long term public key, this is used when a friend needs to be